pkowalicki/ot2-contract-approval-demo-app/README.md

 ## Credentials

 The credentials can be configured from inside the running application.
 In the login dialog there is a wrench icon that allows to manually configure the credentials.
 Bear in mind that once entered, the details cannot be recovered for security reasons.
-However, the details are saved to a file in backend/.env and can be seen there. the file can also be removed to reset the credentials.

 ## Installation steps

 ### Download and install npm and Node.js